Roestlab/massdash/docs/Installation.rst

 Building from Source
 --------------------

-The source code is freely open and accessible on Github at https://github.com/Roestlab/massdash.
+The source code is freely open and accessible on Github at https://github.com/Roestlab/massdash under the `BSD-3-Cluase license <https://github.com/Roestlab/massdash?tab=BSD-3-Clause-1-ov-file>`.
 The package can be installed by cloning and installing from source using pip.

 First clone the repository: